Using the Eth Validator

 Deploy the Account with the Eth Validator as Core

-To deploy the account, you will need to use the deployAccount
+To deploy the account, you will need to use the deployAccount helper function

-with a SmartrAccount
+from @0xknwn/starknet-modular-account with a SmartrAccount that has been

-instantiated with a EthSigner
+instantiated with a EthSigner like below:

 const ethSmartrSigner = new EthSigner(smartrAccountPrivateKey);